mkreitze/libFBCAGen/README.md

 ![L4](https://raw.githubusercontent.com/mkreitze/libFBCAGen/master/resources/updateMap%204.png)

 **genText**
+Example call:
+fbca2.levelMap = copyOver(fbca1)

+Argument:
+*fbca*: The state of a cell represented as an integer.
+*directory*: The state of a cell represented as an integer.
+*fileName*: The state of a cell represented as an integer.
+*newFile*: The state of a cell represented as an integer.
+*justMap*: The state of a cell represented as an integer.

+Output:
+A textfile named "fileName" in the specified directory (or current working directory if not specified)

 Saves an FBCA into a text document.
 This is done by first (optionally) saving the cells of the FBCA as a string of integers representing each cells state.
 The following string;

 sMs{fbca.scoreMatrix}g{fbca.g}n{fbca.n}w{fbca.torusWidth}l{fbca.torusLength}neighbours{fbca.neighbourhood}